 Picnics!
 I LOVE picnics.
 There is something about laying out on the grass on an old checkered blanket eating your “prepped with love” picnic that is the essence of nostalgia.

 Throw in a football and a frisbee, and you’ve got a perfect memory made right there.

-Now I don’t know about you, but no picnic is complete without a mother’s homemade cookie.
-Whether it be a chocolate chip, oatmeal raisin, snickerdoodle, or a good old Oreo…a cookie is a must.
+Now I don’t know about you, but no picnic is complete without a delicious dessert.
+Whether it be a chocolate chip, oatmeal raisin, or snickerdoodle…a cookie is the perfect picnic dessert.

 I added some softened cream cheese into the batter to give it a slight cheesecake flavor.
 And when it came to mix-ins, white chocolate chips were a no brainer!